 In 2023, the Group purchased property and equipment comprising of land, building and machineries related to palm oil milling operations amounting to ₱100.0 million.
-The outstanding payable in relation to the purchase amounted to ₱34.5 million presented as "Accounts and other payables" in the consolidated statements of financial position.
+As of December 31, 2023, the outstanding payable in relation to the purchase amounted to ₱34.5 million presented as "Accounts and other payables" in the consolidated statements of financial position (nil as of December 31, 2024).

-Borrowing costs capitalized as construction in progress in relation to the Tanay E-Beam & Cold Storage Facility Project amounted to ₱16.0 million and ₱0.1 million in 2023 and 2022, respectively (see Note 16).
+Borrowing costs capitalized as construction in progress in relation to the Tanay E-Beam & Cold Storage Facility Project amounted to \$\frac{1}{2}\$1.7 million and \$\frac{1}{2}\$16.0 million in 2024 and 2023, respectively (see Note 16).